 Dialing in the gradient for the LED’s gradient required clear communications with multiple suppliers to achieve design intent.
 The result is a smooth gradient that fades out towards the end.

-The Arc Accent piece is a complex, thin, multi-axis surface part that bridges the lens with the body, requiring multiple iterations to allow for high yields in manufacturing while delivering Class A cosmetic finishes.
+The Arc Accent piece is a complex, thin, multi-axis surface part that bridges the lens with the body, requiring multiple iterations to allow for high yields while delivering Class A cosmetic finishes.

 Comfort is paramount and a wide range of users confirmed the best fit handset under a range of hand sizes and grip styles.